 If your flight into the UK arrives at Manchester airport on one of our Airport Pickup dates, we could arrange to meet you there and bring you back to Preston.
 Request your free airport pick-up in advance so we know when you're arriving.
 If you are arranging your own travel to Preston, please see our Travel Directions.

 Once you've made UCLan your firm choice, you can apply for a room in Halls.You don't need to wait for your exam results.
 We have a choice of accommodation available, but it's best to act early to reserve the room you want.
-If you're already holding an accommodation offer from us, you'll start to receive details from the end of August of where to collect your keys.
+If you're already holding an accommodation offer from us, you'll start to receive details from mid-December of where to collect your keys.
 You can also access this information via the accommodation portal.

 Find out what you need to bring when moving into student accommodation.
 If you'll be living off campus, our sustainable and active travel information explains the best ways to commute into Preston.
 You can even request a personal travel plan by emailing email@example.com.